This report covers the year 2008 and contains, as mentioned in the MOU:

 • A quantitative and qualitative projection of the performance objectives for the subsequent year.

-In 2007, following the UNU-CRIS Advisory Committee, the portfolio of UNU-CRIS activities and projects have been organised into five priority themes:
+In 2008, following the UNU-CRIS Scientific Advisory Committee, the portfolio of UNU-CRIS activities and projects have been organised into four subprogrammes:

 For each of these themes, activities are deployed that stress the overall UNU-CRIS perspective, which is: the study of the relations between micro- and macro-regions and the study of the interlinkages between the different levels of integration.